I'm a Product & Project Manager

-Project Manager professional and team leader with over seven years of hands-on experience leading successful teams and digital initiatives by creating project Sprints, ensuring high-quality delivery, and exercising diplomatic client and team management skills.
+Professional and team leader with over seven years of hands-on experience leading successful teams and digital initiatives by creating project Sprints, ensuring high-quality delivery, and exercising diplomatic client and team management skills.
 Able to wear many hats, including coding.
 Focused on finding the right questions to ask and assemble.

 From market research to development, I observe and analyze behavior transforming it into actionable insights.
 Whether conceptualizing on a new product or an existing one, I solve problems in a quick time iterating ideas that are engaging.
 Managed digital projects within diverse teams, from UX design to development.

 AGILE FRAMEWORK AND DESIGN SPRINTS

 MULTICULTURAL LIVED IN BRAZIL AND THE US

 LEADERSHIP TOWARDS THE GOAL

 SoFi is an online personal finance company that provides student loan refinancing, mortgages and personal loans.
 I had a team of 13 creatives including designers and copywriters.
 Monthly we completed 282 projects including marketing campaigns, billboards, TV and social commercials, and community events for members and non-members.

 I was also responsible for forecast Sprint iterations with the Product Owner and concerned business partners.
 Help team to clarify goals and activities to be on-track, managing the creative queue, adjusting priorities according to the needs of the business in the Kanban board and also the Project Management software called Wrike.

-Implemented a Kanban board adopted by a team of +20 people
+- Implemented a Kanban board adopted by a team of +20 people

 - Delivered 282 finalized projects in 30 days

-Implemented weekly newsletters send to the team and stakeholders
+- Implemented weekly newsletters send to the team and stakeholders

 - Facilitate all Scrum events like daily standup meeting, Sprint Planning, Review and Retrospectives

-Coach individuals in Agile processes and tools
+- Coach individuals in Agile processes and tools

 Lunna is an app that provides assistance on women’s health.
 The app learns over time about user choices, preferences, and symptoms using Machine Learning, allowing user improve life quality.